django/django/docs/asgi.rst

 This document will never specify just *string* - all strings are one of the two types.

+Some serializers, such as ``json``, cannot differentiate between byte strings and unicode strings; these should include logic to box one type as the other (for example, encoding byte strings as base64 unicode strings with a preceding special character, e.g. U+FFFF).

-Channel and group names are always byte strings, with the additional limitation that they only use the following characters:
+Channel and group names are always unicode strings, with the additional limitation that they only use the following characters:

 * ASCII letters
 * The digits ``0`` through ``9``